Email Segmentation Strategy: Your Key to Engaged Customers

 Firstly, use a tool that helps you identify subscribers who have added items to their shopping carts but have not completed the purchase.
 You can track this as an “abandoned cart” event.
 Now, create a segment for these subscribers and set up specific rules or filters to automatically categorize such subscribers.

-The next step is to create compelling abandoned cart recovery emails.
-Ensure these are highly personalized.
-These emails should include details about the abandoned items, a reminder of the value they offer, and a clear CTA to complete the purchase.
 And you don’t have to stop at one reminder — here is a short series of emails you can use:

 NumberStrategyDescription